Among the popular content management system (CMS), Joomla is well-known for its security features and its robustness.

 If your site got hacked long before you cleaned it, the chances are that it got blacklisted.
 That means that it will not appear on search results to protect users from potential malware infections, and therefore you will not receive any more visitors, and you will lose confidence.
 Even if you cleaned your site thoroughly, it would continue to be blacklisted for a few days.

 To speed things up, once your site is clean and running healthily, use Google’s Search Console to request a review.
 Google will scan your website, and if it doesn’t find any malware infections, it will stop showing a warning message next to your site’s metadata.
 But you will have to wait a couple of days until that happens.
-Using the Search Console, you can also access the URL Removal Tool to request the removal from Google’s index of any URL added by malicious hands.
+Using the Search Console, you can also access the URL Removal Tool to request removing Google’s index of any URL added by malicious hands.

 Once you got your site cleaned, take the necessary measures to prevent future attacks, such as regularly scanning your site for malware infections.